PowerMeep/GBA-PK-MMO/README.md

 ## The Client
-The client is composed of a config file, the main file, and another file housing a bunch of magic numbers.
+The client is composed of a few files.
+- Config.lua - This is where you set your name and the server you want to connect to.
+- Client.lua - This maintains connection with the server.
+- Pokemon.lua - This does all the reading and writing from memory and all the Pokemon-specific logic.
+- FireRed_LeafGreen.lua - This stores sprite data and other magic numbers used by the Pokemon script.
+- Utils.lua - This stores some basic functions for other scripts to use.

 ### How to Play
 Same as the original.